classroom-mob-rpg/classroom-mob-rpg.github.io/src/ModeratorInstructions.md

 they are given; you could have your players do the folding to distribute the manual effort instead.

-Determine if you want to pick the teams, if you want the teams to pick themselves, or if you want them to be randomzied.

-Determine how many rounds you want to complete.
+Determine how you want to arrange teams, the length of each turn, and how many rounds you want to complete.
-It is recommended to complete at least two rounds so that teams have an opportunity to reflect on their first one and incorporate improvements into their second one.
+The recommendations are:

+- Either randomize the teams or form teams of people the students do not normally work with.
+- Make teams of 4-5 students.
+- Use three-minute turns, which means a round should take at most 15 minutes.
+This allows you to fit two rounds, with brief retrospectives, in a 50-minute class period.

 ## Setting Up